getsentry/sentry-docs/src/collections/_documentation/platforms/dotnet/nlog.md

 #### MinimumBreadcrumbLevel

-A `LogLevel` which indicates the minimum level a log message needs to be, for Sentry to receive it as an event.
+A `LogLevel` that indicates the minimum level a log message needs to be in order to become a breadcrumb.
 By default, this value is `Info`.

 #### MinimumEventLevel